Former Brazilian President Jair Bolsonaro has reportedly been hospitalized in Orlando, FL with “abdominal pain.”

 Bolsonaro never conceded defeat and refused to attend his successor's inauguration.
 He flew to Florida two days prior to the new president being sworn in.

-According to Fox News, Bolsonaro has a history of health problems, having been hospitalized multiple times for intestinal blockages.
+According to Fox News, Bolsonaro has a history of problems, having been hospitalized multiple times for intestinal blockages.
 He suffered intestinal damage when he was stabbed at a 2018 campaign rally.

 Bolsonaro denied any involvement in the shocking uprising.